siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/RTVS-UCD/usage.md

 ### Example: Virtualizing services with Rational Test Workbench

 The following example describes a scenario that includes a component process that uses virtualized services.
-In this example, an application in IBM UrbanCode Deploy comprises two components.
+In this example, an application in IBM DevOps Deploy comprises two components.
 One component is the user interface for a web application running on an application server.
 The second component is a virtual representation of a web service.

 #### Before you begin